ArminiusM/ESP-8266-NTP-based-clock/README.md

 Look for these lines to change:
 ```
-String NTPde("de.pool.ntp.org");  // NTP server used when connection tt primary accesspoint fails
+String NTPde("de.pool.ntp.org");  // NTP server used when connection to primary accesspoint fails
-IPAddress NTPhome(192,168,1,1);   // local NTP server adress used when access to primary accesspoint works,
+IPAddress NTPhome(192,168,1,1);   // local NTP server adress used when access to primary accesspoint works.
-                                  // or insert an official one.
+                                  // Insert an official one if you do not have one at home.
 String Hssid = "Home Accesspoint SSID";
 String Hpassword = "Password for Home Accesspoint";
 ```